vestrel00/contacts-android/DEV_NOTES.md

 `Contacts.LOOKUP_KEY` is the unique identifier for an aggregate Contact (a person).
 The `_ID` may change due to aggregation and sync but the `LOOKUP_KEY` remains the same, even across devices.

+> Note that I did the following investigation with a much larger data set.
+I simplified it here for brevity.

 Let's take a look at the following Contacts and RawContacts table rows,

 ```